- What can I do if I have a question that is not answered on this

 /courses/cs600/cs683/username/hw_x directory, not your home

 directory.
 Please follow the hw_x naming convention because the

 contents of this directory will be collected automatically.
 When

-working in pairs, only one person needs to upload the code.
-Make sure
+working in pairs, only one student needs to upload the code.

 - What are the guidelines for the programming parts of the homework?